SkafteNicki/dtu_mlops/s6_the_cloud/cloud_setup.md

     ![Image](../figures/gcp1.PNG){ width="800"  }
     </figure>

-3. Go to billing and make sure that your account is showing $50 of cloud credit
+3. Go to billing and make sure that your account is showing $50 of cloud credit.

     <figure markdown>
     ![Image](../figures/gcp2.PNG){ width="800"  }
     </figure>

-    make sure to also check out the `Reports` throughout the course.
-When you are starting to use some of the cloud services these tabs will update with info about how much time you can use before your cloud credit runs out.
+    Make sure to also check out the `Reports` throughout the course.
+When you are starting to use some of the cloud services these tabs will update with info about how much time you have before your cloud credit runs out.
     Make sure that you monitor this page as you will not be given another coupon.

 4. One way to stay organized within GCP is to create projects.